TERMS OF BUSINESS

 The laws of Ireland form the basis for establishing relations between you and Gallivan Murphy Insurance Brokers Ltd. All contracts, terms, conditions and communications relating to any policies or services you may enter into with the firm will be in English.

 All quotations are valid for 7 days unless otherwise stated and all quotations and cover are subject to acceptance by the insurer concerned.
-Quotations sought through the GMIB.IE website are provided based on certain assumptions.
-A quotation sought through the GMIB.IE website does not constitute evidence of cover, you will be contacted by phone to reconfirm your details and have your policy arranged.
+Quotations sought through our websites are provided based on certain assumptions.
+A quotation sought through our websites does not constitute evidence of cover, you will be contacted by phone to reconfirm your details and have your policy arranged.
 Cover does not come into force until it has been confirmed to you by Gallivan Murphy Insurance Brokers Ltd. The terms of your chosen policy shall take precedence over any statement, representation, act or omission which may have been made by Gallivan Murphy Insurance Brokers Ltd and which conflicts with any terms of your chosen policy.
 You must check all details on any proposal form or statement of facts and pay particular attention to any declaration you are asked to sign.
 It is important that you read all documents issued to you and ensure that you are aware of the cover, limits, warranties, conditions and other terms that apply.
 Please note that failure to comply with same could invalidate your policy.

 Cooling Off Period